-Whether you’re maintaining the treasure trail or not, manscaping is easiest when you consolidate.
+Whether you're maintaining the treasure trail or not, grooming is easiest when you consolidate.
 Start every session on a Magic Mat™ shaving mat, and do all of your trimming at once.
-It makes clean up easier, and it saves a lot of time.
+It makes cleaning up easier, and it saves a lot of time.

 Always Shower After Grooming